Githubfevcee/AIreadmeTest/README.md

   PyTorch: 1.8.0+cpu
 ```
 ## Developer Branch AI model
-The same training arguments as in the [Training Attempt 3](https://github.com/georghauschild/AIreadmeTest#attempt-3---more-simultaneous-instances-and-hidden-units-changes) are being used as they have shown to provide satisfactory performance:
+The same training arguments as in the [Training Attempt 3](https://github.com/georghauschild/AIreadmeTest#attempt-3---more-simultaneous-instances-and-hidden-units-changes) are being used as they have shown to provide a good improvement in performance:
 `mlagents-learn config/ppo/Walker.yaml --env=C:\Users\username\Desktop\Walker\exe\UnityEnvironment --num-envs=6 --run-id=MyOwnIdentifier --no-graphics`

-The [modified training file](https://github.com/georghauschild/AIreadmeTest/blob/main/README.md#configuration-modification-1---reduced-hidden-units) is also being taken over from [Training Attempt 3](https://github.com/georghauschild/AIreadmeTest#attempt-3---more-simultaneous-instances-and-hidden-units-changes) as it has had a positive impact on the AI's ability to better understand its environment and make smarter decisions through the halving of the Hidden Units.
+The [modified training file](https://github.com/georghauschild/AIreadmeTest/blob/main/README.md#configuration-modification-1---reduced-hidden-units) is also being taken over from [Training Attempt 3](https://github.com/georghauschild/AIreadmeTest#attempt-3---more-simultaneous-instances-and-hidden-units-changes) as it has had a positive impact on the AI's ability to better understand its environment and make smarter decisions through the halving of the hidden units.

 The completed training for the developer branch model can be viewed in this [tensorboard](https://tensorboard.dev/experiment/0nh8iKjQTKCgABRRbYnz4w/#scalars).